-Fidelity's Giving Account lets you donate cash, mutual funds, and stocks.
+Fidelity’s Giving Account lets you donate cash, mutual funds, and stocks.
 Setting up a donor-advised fund with Fidelity is a super simple, entirely online process.
-The minimum contribution to open an account was $5,000, but Fidelity no longer has required minimums for initial or additional contributions.
+In the past, the minimum contribution to open an account was $5,000, but Fidelity no longer has required minimums for initial or additional contributions.

-Schwab's Charitable Donor-Advised Fund is just as easy to set up as Fidelity's, but with Schwab, you can contribute cash, securities, or appreciated assets.
-You'll need $5,000 to open an account, and then at least $500 for every contribution after that – but like Fidelity, Schwab also no longer requires minimums for either.
+Schwab’s Charitable Donor-Advised Fund is just as easy to set up as Fidelity’s, but with Schwab, you can contribute cash, securities, or appreciated assets.
+Previously, you needed at least $5,000 to open an account, and then at least $500 for every contribution after that – but like Fidelity, Schwab also no longer requires minimums for either.

 Vanguard’s Charitable can be opened online in 15 mins (according to Vanguard.)
 You can contribute cash or securities and the minimum to open an account is $25,000 and the minimum distribution to a charity is $500.